 - Moreover, proper tank insulation is a must if you want to avoid disrupting the temperature of the water during the winter.
-A good insulating material covering the tank from the top will prevent heat from leaving the tank, keeping it warm enough to avoid freezing.
+A good insulating material covering the tank from the top will preven heat loss, keeping it warm enough to avoid freezing.
 Many fish tank suppliers sell optional covers with their tanks.

 The Main Question

-Can a fish be revived after getting frozen in water?
+Can we revive a fish after getting frozen in water?

 Well, it depends on the fish.

 One of the challenges of being frozen under the ice is limited oxygen availability.
 When oxygen is limited, life forms will often switch to anaerobic respiration (which breaks down carbohydrates for energy).
 This is generally only useful for a limited time because it quickly causes a toxic buildup of lactic acid as a byproduct of the process.